ROKBAS/RimPyTranslator/README.md

 ## Install

-- Download file from latets release version
+- Download file from [latest](https://github.com/ROKBAS/RimPyTranslator/releases) release version.
-- Download file `settings.toml` or replace it like settled in Settings section
+- Download file [`settings.toml`](settings.xml) or replace it like settled in Settings section.

 ## Use